 I love it when I come across a delicious food idea that I can easily adapt into something easy and nutritious that fits into my lifestyle.
 Like this Banana Dosa.

-The word "dosa" would make you think of a paper-thin crepe spilling over the plate, because that's the kind you typically encounter at an Indian restaurant.
+The word "dosa" would make you think of a paper-thin crepe spilling over the plate, because that's the kind of dosa you typically encounter at an Indian restaurant.
 But dosas in south India come in many flavors, colors and sizes, not all of them big.

 A banana dosa is usually smallish, more the size of a western pancake than a masala dosa.
 It's made without any leavening, so there's no baking powder or baking soda or yeast here.